 Paragraph 4

-Persons with disabilities face high unemployment rates, lower wages, instability, lower standards in hiring conditions, lack of accessibility to the work environment, and the fact that they are also less likely to access managerial positions when they are formally employed situations that are exacerbated for women with disabilities.
+Persons with disabilities face reduced access to quality education and training, high inactivity and unemployment rates, lower wages, instability, lower standards in hiring conditions, lack of accessibility to and in the work environment, and the fact that they are also less likely to access managerial positions when they are formally employed situations that are exacerbated for women with disabilities.

 An inclusive education and training programme that prepares workers with disabilities for an inclusive labour market is essential.
 There is also a significant number of persons with disabilities who do not have a job and are and remain forcibly inactive, in some situations, in some cases due to work incapacity designations.
 An inclusive labour market requires a reversal of traditional assumptions that simply equates disability with an inability to work.
 Indeed, paragraph 62 states that Additionally, States Parties should take immediate measures to remove barriers in laws, policies and programmes that associate disability as “inability to work”.
 Future policy should be based on an assumption that all human beings have a capacity to engage in economic activity with the right kind of personalised supports for the workers and their employer.